-Determining the Loan Period and Amounts

-The rules for awarding Stafford and PLUS loans are a little different than for Pell Grants and other SFA programs.
+CHAPTER 3 Determining the Loan Period and Amounts The rules for awarding Stafford and PLUS loans are a little different than for Pell Grants and other SFA programs.
 In particular, the definitions of a "loan period" and the disbursements within that period may not always fit the academic year and payment period measurement used for Pell.
 Proration is required for a program (or the remaining portion of a program) shorter than an academic year, but the calculation is different than in other programs.

-DETERMINING THE LOAN PERIOD

-It's important to define the period of enrollment or loan period at the outset, because the length of the loan period will determine timing and amount of disbursements.
-If your school uses academic terms (such as semester, trimester, quarter or nonstandard terms), the loan period must coincide with one or more of its academic terms.
+DETERMINING THE LOAN PERIOD It's important to define the period of enrollment or loan period at the outset, because the length of the loan period will determine the amount and frequency of disbursements.
+If your school uses academic terms, (such as academic year, semester, trimester, quarter or nonstandard term), the loan period must coincide with one or more of its academic terms.
 Loan periods for schools that do not use terms are generally based on the length of the program or academic year.
 For programs using terms and credit hours, the minimum loan period is a single academic term.
 As an example, if a student enrolls in a fall semester to complete his/her requirements for graduation, you may certify a loan for that term alone.
-(Remember, however, that the loan amount must be based on reduced costs and EFC for that term, rather than for the full academic year.)

-For a clock-hour school or a credit-hour school that does not use terms, the minimum period for which the school may certify a loan is the shortest of the following three periods:

-- the academic year as defined by the school (but no less than 30 weeks of instruction providing 900 clock hours, 24 semester hours, or 36 quarter hours); - the length of the student's program at the school (see sidebar on minimum program length); or - the remaining portion of the student's program that exceeds the school's academic year.
+(Remember, however, that the loan amount must be based on costs and EFC for that term, rather than for the full academic year.)
+For a clock-hour school or a credit-hour school that does not use terms, the minimum period for which the school may certify a loan is the shortest of the following three periods: - the academic year as defined by the school (but no less than 30 weeks of instruction providing 900 clock hours, 24 semester hours, or 36 quarter hours); - the length of the student's program at the school (see sidebar on minimum program length); or - the remaining portion of the student's program that exceeds the school's academic year.

-In the case of a student who has already completed some of the coursework to earn a degree or certificate (e.g., a transfer student or a student who is re-enrolling after withdrawing), you may certify the loan for the remaining period of study at your school.

-Minimum and Maximum Loan Periods
+In the case of a student who has already completed some of the coursework to earn a degree or certificate (e.g. a transfer student or a student who is re-enrolling after withdrawing), you may certify the loan for the remaining period of study at your school.
+Minimum and Maximum Loan Periods Maximum = generally school's academic year but not more than 12 months.